Thursday, March 5, 2026

 There were 2 things we found really odd today.
 First, all of the food vendors were outside of security.
-If we'd gone in first, we'd have found nothing to eat but a few vending machines.
+If we'd gone in through security first, we'd have found nothing to eat but a few vending machines.
 Second, no one asked to see any ID.
 They didn't even ask for our tickets.
 Just straight to putting our things in bins and walking through metal detectors.

 Maybe this is what it's like to live in a country that isn't hated around the world.